sarafanshul/Someday/README.md

 	- Long Click to Change Subtext
 	- Database Model and View Model added with Live Updates
 	- insertOrUpdate seems to work on IO thread
+	- Database Updates But only from main Activity
+	- Today on Top does not work , replaced with today Highlighted or more Width ?
+	- Repository and View Models Extended

 ## TODO
 ### Important
 -	~~Implemnt CardView in Recycler View~~